cjwit/banjo_build/banjo_build.md

 * **Sandpaper:** You'll be sanding forever.
 Get a box of quality paper in a range of grits up to 400 or so.
 I've bought the cheap stuff.
 It doesn't work well.
 * **Painter's tape:** This is the blue stuff.
 You'll be using it to glue up the block rim.
 The 1 inch thick version is fine.
 * **Wood glue:** Titebond is the standard.
 You'll probably want more than the small bottle.
 The one that looks like a restaurant ketchup bottle is enough.
-* **Finish:** I've used Tru-Oil, which is a gunstock finish.
+* **Finish:** I've used Birchwood Casey's Tru-Oil, which is a gunstock finish.
 As advertised, it's easy and idiot-proof.
 It's also tough, which is good for something that you handle (like a banjo or gun stock)
+* **Latex gloves:** Get a pack to use for putting the finish on the instrument.
 * **Paste wax:** Johnson's Floor Wax does the trick.
 It just smells terrible for a while.
 * **Tack cloth:** This is to apply finish, but you can also use an old t-shirt.
 Just cut it up into squares.
 * **Steel wool:** 0000, which is very fine, will help with the final few bouts of sanding and finishing.